-This guide provides instructions on how to install your Cisco Catalyst Series 9105AXI and 9105AXIT access points and provides links to resources that can help you configure it.
+This guide provides instructions on how to install your Cisco Catalyst 9130AX series access point and provides links to resources that can help you configure it.
 This guide also provides mounting instructions and troubleshooting information.

-Note that the C9105AXI and C9105AXIT access points are referred to as either the access point or the AP in this document.
+Note that the C9130AX series access point is referred to as the access point or the AP in this document.